Legendre form: Numerical evaluation

 The classic method of evaluation is by means of Landen's transformations.
-Descending Landen transformation decreases the modulus $\scriptstyle{k}$ towards zero, while increasing the amplitude $\scriptstyle{\phi}$.
+Descending Landen transformation decreases the modulus $k$ towards zero, while increasing the amplitude $\phi$.
 Conversely, ascending transformation increases the modulus towards unity, while decreasing the amplitude.
-In either limit of $\scriptstyle{k}$ approaching zero or one, the integral is readily evaluated.
+In either limit of $k$ approaching zero or one, the integral is readily evaluated.

 Most modern authors recommend evaluation in terms of the Carlson symmetric forms, for which there exist efficient, robust and relatively simple algorithms.
 This approach has been adopted by Boost C++ Libraries, GNU Scientific Library and Numerical Recipes.